Fan Chengcheng

 Fan Chengcheng (范丞丞; born 16 June 2000) is a Chinese singer, rapper and actor.
-He is a former member of the Chinese boy group Nine Percent and a member of Yuehua's NEXT.
+He is a former member of the Chinese boy group Nine Percent and also a member of boy group Next.
+He has been a cast member of the Chinese variety show Keep Running since 2023.

 Early life

-Fan was born on 16 June 2000 in Qingdao, Shandong.
+Fan Chengcheng was born in Qingdao, Shandong, and is the younger brother of Fan Bingbing.
+Fan Chengcheng attended Beijing Huijia Private School from a young age.
+At 15, he began to study at the Royal Russell School in the United Kingdom, and later transferred to Montverde Academy in the United States.
+In November 2016, he went to South Korea, and joined Yuehua Entertainment as a trainee after passing an audition.

 Career

 Fan Chengcheng participated in the Chinese boy band survival program Idol Producer aired from 19 January to 6 April 2018.
 He eventually placed 3rd in the final episode and debuted as a member of Nine Percent.

 While promoting with Nine Percent, before disbandment, Fan debuted as a member of Yuehua's new boy band NEX7 with the song "Wait a Minute" on 21 June 2018.
 On 23 June 2018, NEX7 held their first fan meeting in Beijing, China.
 Fan released his first digital single, titled "I'm Here" on 22 November 2018, and "Dumb Show" in December.
-On December 18, he was awarded the New Power Artist of the Year in the 10th Beijing News "China Fashion Power List".
-On May 4, 2019, he served as a resident guest of Zhejiang Television's "Youth Periplous Season".
+On 18 December, he was awarded the "New Power Artist of the Year" in the 10th Beijing News China Fashion Power List.
+On 4 May 2019, he served as a resident guest of Zhejiang Television's Youth Periplous Season.
 He released his debut EP on 16 June, with "Like A Fan" serving as the title track.

-Fan was also cast in several variety shows such as Chase Me in 2019.
-On July 31, 2020, he joined the second season of "The Man Doing Housework"; on October 22, he joined the guest lineup of "Trend partner 2".
-On March 3, 2021, French luxury brand Givenchy announced that singer and actor Fan Chengcheng became its brand spokesperson.
-On October 15, 2021, participate in the "Beautiful and Wonderful Night of Douyin".
+Fan was also cast in several variety shows such as Chase Me in 2019, as a series regular.
+Chase Me was swiftly cancelled after only 3 episodes, following the death of guest star Godfrey Gao.
+On 31 July 2020, he joined the second season of The Man Doing Housework; on 22 October, he joined the guest lineup of Trend partner 2.
+On 3 March 2021, French luxury brand Givenchy announced that singer and actor Fan Chengcheng became its brand spokesperson.
+On 15 October 2021, he participated in the Beautiful and Wonderful Night of Douyin.
 He was also cast in his first television series, Spirit Realm alongside Cheng Xiao.

 From 2018 to 2020, he participated in Zhejiang Television's New Year's Eve Concert for three consecutive years.
-On October 17, 2019, Fan Chengcheng was included in the 2019 Forbes China 30 Under 30 Elite List.
+On 17 October 2019, Fan Chengcheng was included in the 2019 Forbes China 30 Under 30 Elite List.

 Personal life

-Fan is the younger brother of Chinese actress Fan Bingbing.
+Fan is the younger brother of Chinese actress Fan Bingbing, who is almost 19 years his senior.
+He was an active idol throughout her disappearance and presumed arrest in 2018.